adhavswapna/devsecops-three-tier-todo-java-cicd-project/README.md

-copy sonarqube token and save it in somewhere Administration - webhooks - create - url- jenkins url/jenkins/webhooks - create then, projects - manually - give name backend-three-tier - click locally - click existing token and paste created token - continue - click maven and other you will get script copy entire script and paste it on jenkinsfile under sonarqube same steps use for frontend-three-tier
+copy sonarqube token and save it in somewhere Administration - webhooks - create - url- jenkins url/jenkins/webhooks - create then, projects - manually - give name backend-three-tier - click locally - click existing token and paste created token - continue - click maven and other you will get script copy entire script and paste it on backend-jenkinsfile under sonarqube and then click on create project same steps use for frontend-three-tier but after clicked locally select other and linux and then copy entire script and past it on jenkinsfile frontend-jenkinsfile and then click create project